chrisweb/rehype-github-alerts/README.md

 if you use this package, there are other packages you might want to install too, for example:

-- [remark-gfm](https://github.com/remarkjs/remark-gfm), adds support for [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) (autolink literals, footnotes, strikethrough, tables, tasklists)
+- [remark-gfm](https://github.com/remarkjs/remark-gfm), adds support for [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) (autolink literals, footnotes, strikethrough, tables, task lists)
 - [remark-breaks](https://github.com/remarkjs/remark-breaks), turns soft line endings (enters) into hard breaks (`<br>`s).
 GitHub does this in a few places (comments, issues, PRs, and releases)

 ## icons